axibase/atsd/finance/README.md

 ## Pricing

-Standlone version is free of charge, including for production purposes.
+Standalone version is free of charge, including for production purposes.
 The scale-out version requires an active support agreement.